 One and most obvious is to go out on your own.
 Get an ABN and decide on a name for your new consulting business.
 The problem with this option is that unless you have very good networks that will help to promote you around the business community or you are particularly good at business development, it could take a while to get your first couple of jobs.
 To make this option work you will also need to have a 'product' that is marketable, innovative and credible.

-Secondly, you could simply 'contract' your services out to different organisations by applying via HR:CAREERS [under contract roles] or visiting different companies home pages where they tend to advertise contract roles for specific purposes.
+Secondly, you could simply 'contract' your services out to different organisations by applying for contract roles or visiting different companies home pages where they tend to advertise these (contract) roles for specific purposes.
 You will still need an ABN and you will have to scout around for where performance management is the need.

 Thirdly, sell your contracting / consulting services through an established consulting firm or recruitment firm.
 They find you work, they take a commission off your daily rate and you invoice them.
 Yes, you still need an ABN but you don't have to do the leg work or business development.